Mind the Gap: Where Analog Ising Machines Cease to Minimize the Ising Hamiltonian

 A diverse range of Ising machines have been realized across physical domains and computational strategies.
 Of particular interest are those that harness the analog dynamics of physical systems, offering intrinsic parallelism and energy efficiency.
 Representative examples include Coherent Ising Machines (CIMs) \cite{PhysRevA.88.063853, articleMarandi,PhysRevLett.126.143901, 10.1063/5.0016140, 2023Bifurcation}, Simulated Bifurcation Machines (SBMs)~\cite{doi:10.1126/sciadv.aav2372}, Oscillator-based Ising Machines (OIMs)~\cite{Wang2021,Chou2019, Vaidya2022}, and the recently proposed Dynamical Ising Machines (DIMs)~\cite{cdc9-y234}.
 These platforms are distinguished by the nonlinear mechanisms governing their dynamics, ranging from Kuramoto-type phase coupling in OIMs and conjugate coupling in DIMs to effective $\chi^{(2)}$ and Kerr $\chi^{(3)}$ nonlinearities in CIMs and SBMs.
 The unifying principle across these architectures is the construction of a dynamical manifold whose ground state encodes the optimal Ising configuration.

-Although widely referred to as "Ising machines," we show in this Letter that these systems do not strictly operate as such across all dynamical regimes.
-Strikingly, we uncover a previously overlooked regime—where the dynamics deviate from exact minimization of the Ising Hamiltonian—that emerges pervasively across CIMs, SBMs, OIMs, and DIMs alike.
+Although widely referred to as ``Ising machines'', we show in this Letter that these systems do not strictly operate as such across all dynamical regimes.
+Strikingly, we uncover a previously overlooked regime—where the dynamics deviate from exact minimization of the Ising Hamiltonian—that emerges pervasively across a broad class of regularized Ising gradient flows encompassing DIMs, OIMs, CIMs, and SBMs.
 We refer to this regime as the \emph{parameter gap}.
 Most importantly, the system must traverse this parameter gap during operation, which can fundamentally undermine its intended role as a faithful Ising solver.
-To address this challenge, we introduce a hybrid framework designed to suppress the effects of non-Ising dynamical regime.
+To address this challenge, we introduce a hybrid framework designed to mitigate the effects of the non-Ising dynamical regime.